 Today’s the day of your new product launch.
-You have taken all the steps according to your business plan, from planning to production.
+You have taken all the steps according to your business plan, from blueprint to production.
 Your website is ready to go live, and you are about to blast the announcement to thousands of contacts.
 Three…Two… One!
 And then you see it.
 The dreaded typo smack in the subject line of your product’s introductory email.
 The most exciting day of your professional career has just been tarnished because you didn’t invest in a professional proofreader.

 What are the benefits of hiring a professional proofreader?

 Even if you think you have the keenest eye on the block, it’s not always easy to catch your own errors.
 A professional proofreader or editor can refine your work in areas in which you may not be disciplined.
 Hiring a professional proofreader can: